Aladaabdul/Aladaabdul/README.md

 - 😊 Pronouns: He/him
 - 💡 Fun fact:  I'm a graduate of Computer Engineering and completed the ALX Africa Software Engineering program.
 - 🌱 I’m currently building with JavaScript and Python.
-- 😊 I’m looking for help with open-source projects, hackathons, internships, and entry-level opportunities.
+- 😊 I’m looking for help with open-source projects, hackathons, and junior-level opportunities.
 - 💼 Job interests: Backend Software Engineer (Junior level).
 - 📫 You can [view my resume](#) and contact me by emailing aladarahman18@gmail.com.